jonathanburrows/lavalav-legacy/@lvl.typescript-generator/docs/TypeConverter.md

 If there are two properties on an interface, and the property types are mapped to two different npm packages, then the result must read:
 "import { &lt;propertyType1&gt; } from '&lt;module-path1&gt;';
  import { &lt;propertyType2&gt; } from '&lt;module-path2&gt;';"

- If there is a single property on an interface, and the property type comes from the same assembly, then the result must read:
- "import { &lt;propertyType&gt; } from './&lt;propertyType&gt;';"